The 17 Sustainable Development Goals

-Click on the icons above to learn more about the individual goals.
+Click the icons below to learn more about the individual SDGs and their 169 sub-goals.

 The SDGs were built on the results of the eight Millennium Development Goals that existed from 2000-2015.
 The Millenium Development Goals have shown us that it is possible to achieve results if the political will is present, and we set clear goals and prioritise our resources.
 You can read more about the Millenium Development Goals here.